Selling an Inherited House in Dallas-Fort Worth: Complete Probate Guide (2026)

 What if multiple heirs can't agree on selling the inherited house?

 Any heir can petition the court for a partition action, which forces a sale.
 Proceeds are divided by ownership share.
-A less adversarial approach: get competing cash offers through a marketplace, where objective market data breaks the logjam and removes emotion from the decision.
+A less adversarial approach is to contact multiple investors through Propcash; objective offers from multiple buyers can break the logjam and remove emotion from the decision.

 Can I sell an inherited DFW house that needs major repairs?

 Yes.
-Cash investors regularly purchase inherited properties in any condition — foundation issues, roof damage, outdated systems, or full cleanout needs.
-Through a cash buyer marketplace, multiple investors compete for your property as-is.
-Inherited homes that need work are exactly what these investors specialize in.
+Cash investors regularly purchase inherited properties in any condition: foundation issues, roof damage, outdated systems, or full cleanout needs.
+Propcash contacts multiple investors on your behalf, and many specialize in as-is purchases of inherited homes that need work.

 Next Steps: Sell Your Inherited DFW Home